 - No ads, but only a dedicated page with other games from the developer

 I very much enjoyed this game, and if I were to recommend a game for someone who needed to pass the time, this one would come to mind quickly.

 But know this: arm yourself with patience before going on a journey of discovery like this because you will often feel the urge to throw your device against a wall or through a window.
 But all things considered, I like the game and recommend it to everyone!

 Update – DoodleGod growing

 DoodleGod has received its last update in 2014.
-Trying to satisfy the public (more than 100,ooo,ooo players around the world), they made a bunch of improvements to the game.
+Trying to satisfy the public (more than 100,ooo,ooo players worldwide), they made many improvements to the game.
 Here are some of the most important :

-- Now the game is available in more that 15 international languages
+- Now the game is available in more than 15 international languages

 - New survivor quest

 - New reactions with existing elements and episodes